phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 plt.show()
 ~~~

-Run the code blocks.
-How does `k_gone` impact the CheY-P concentrations?
+Run the notebook.
+How does the value of `k_gone` impact the concentration of phosphorylated CheY?
 Why?
 Are the tumbling frequencies restored to the background frequency?
+As we return to the main text, we will show the resulting plots and discuss these questions.

 [^Krembel2015]: Krembel A., Colin R., Sourijik V. 2015.
 Importance of multiple methylation sites in *Escherichia coli* chemotaxis.
 [Available online](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0145582)